live-codes/blog.livecodes.io/blog/2023-08-04-lets-make-an-interactive-coding-tutorial/index.md

 LiveCodes is free with no limits to usage, no ads and no account required.
 It is [MIT-licensed](https://livecodes.io/docs/license) which allows its use, distribution and modification even for commercial projects.

-Read more in the [announcement](../2023-08-04-introducing-livecodes/index.md).
+Read more in the [announcement](../2023-08-03-introducing-livecodes/index.md).

+Enough talk, let's get started!

-## Create the Playground
+## The Playground

-The SDK can be [used from CDN](https://livecodes.io/docs/sdk/#cdn) or can be [installed from npm](https://livecodes.io/docs/sdk/#npm-package).
+The LiveCodes [SDK](https://livecodes.io/docs/sdk) makes it easy to create code playgrounds.
+The SDK can be [loaded from CDN](https://livecodes.io/docs/sdk/#cdn) or can be [installed from npm](https://livecodes.io/docs/sdk/#npm-package).
 To keep things simple, we will just use the CDN.

 The SDK is available for [vanilla JavaScript/TypeScript](https://livecodes.io/docs/sdk/js-ts), [React](https://livecodes.io/docs/sdk/react), [Vue](https://livecodes.io/docs/sdk/vue) and [Svelte](https://livecodes.io/docs/sdk/svelte).
 Again, for simplicity, we will use vanilla JavaScript.